sweeetland/bitcoin-index/README.md

 npm run db:migrate
 ```

-When the database has finished seeding the server will start automatically.
-But if you would like to start the server manually you can run.
+When the database has finished seeding the server we can start the server.

 ```
 npm start